-SS.5.5 Students will explain the events and ideas that led to the Revolutionary War in terms of cause and effect of British actions.
+SS.5.5 Students will explain the events and ideas that led to the Revolutionary War.
 Standard Reference SS.5.5.1 Summarize primary and secondary sources after investigating the events and actions that shaped colonial views.
 SS5.4.5 SS.5.5.2 Critique the causes and effects of the French and Indian War (e.g., desire for Western Expansion, training of colonial forces in warfare).
 SS5.2.4 SS5.4.1 SS.5.5.3 Analyze the effects of British acts and taxes on colonial trade (i.e. supply, demand, price, trade).
 SS5.3.2 SS5.4.1 SS.5.5.4 Determine the reactions of the colonists to British acts and taxes (e.g., Quartering Act, Boston Massacre, Boston Tea Party, Sugar Act).
-SS5.2.4 SS.5.5.5 Investigate the causes and effects of the Battles of Concord and Lexington to determine how they contributed to the beginning of the Revolutionary War.
-SS5.4.1 SS.5.5.6 Interpret the significance of the Declaration of Independence in terms of what it meant for people and how it affected life.
-SS5.1.3 Voc rabulary primary sources, secondary sources, supply, demand, ac proclamation/declaration, boycott, liberty, independence tyranny, representation, quartering, rights, militia, mass delegate ce, parliament, Leaders: King George III, Songs/Daughters of Liberty, Thomas Payne (Common Sense), Samuel Adams, Paul Revere, Thomas Jefferson, Benjamin Franklin
+SS5.2.4 Vocabulary primary sources, secondary sources, supply, demand, acts, taxes, smuggling, proclamation/declaration, boycott, liberty, independence, parliament, tyranny, representation, quartering, rights, militia, massacre, congress, delegate Leaders: King George III, Songs/Daughters of Liberty, The (Common Sense), Samuel Adams, Paul Revere, Thomas Franklin -

 SS.5.6 Students will explain the events of the Revolutionary War to understand the sacrifices and successes in securing American freedoms.
-Standard Reference SS.5.6.1 Explain the different points of view between Tories and Patriots.
-SS5.2.4 SS5.4.4 SS.5.6.2 Summarize how the French and Indian War contributed to the preparedness of colonial troops.
-SS5.2.4 SS.5.6.3 Compare and contrast the strengths and weaknesses of the Colonial and British armies. (i.e. George Washington, Charles Cornwallis, and von Steuben).
+Standard Reference SS.5.6.1 Investigate the causes and effects of the Battles of Concord and Lexington, and Bunker Hill, to determine how they contributed to the beginning of the Revolutionary War.
+SS5.4.1 SS.5.6.2 Interpret the significance of the Declaration of Independence in terms of what it meant for people and how it affected life.
+SS5.1.3 SS.5.6.3 Explain the different points of view between Tories and Patriots.
+SS5.2.4 SS5.4.4 SS.5.6.4 Summarize how the French and Indian War contributed to the preparedness of colonial troops.
 SS5.2.4

-SS.5.6.4 Analyze the major battles (e.g., Battles of Trenton, Saratoga, Valley Forge, and Yorktown) and their effects on the war.
-Vocabulary abulary Tories, Patriots, Hessians, Guerilla Warfare, Minutemen
+SS.5.6.5 Compare and contrast the strengths and weaknesses of the Colonial and British armies. (i.e. George Washington, Charles Cornwallis, and von Steuben).
+SS5.2.4 SS.5.6.6 Analyze major battles/events of the war and their effects on the Colonists (e.g., Battles of Trenton, Saratoga, Valley Forge, and Yorktown).
+Vocabulary Tories, Patriots, Hessians, Guerilla Warfare, Minutemen

-SS.5.7 Students will analyze the United States Constitution in terms of its origin, branches of government, the legal system, political process, and rights and responsibilities of citizens; select current events to determine relevance, application, and effects on people.
+SS.5.7 Students will analyze the United States Constitution in terms of the branches of government, the legal system, political process, and rights and responsibilities of citizens.
 Standard Reference SS.5.7.1 Analyze the origins of the United States Constitution in reference to earlier historical documents using primary sources (e.g., Mayflower Compact, Declaration of Independence, Articles of Confederation).
 SS5.1.3 SS5.6.4 SS.5.7 .2 Critique the purpose and benefits of the three branches of government including the system of checks and balances.
 SS5.1.5 SS.5.7.3 Compare and contrast the difference between the powers and functions of local, state and national governments.
 SS5.1.4 SS.5.7.4 Analyze the national political process in terms of campaigning and the voting process, to include the electoral college.
 SS5.1.2 SS.5.7.5 Define the basic rights and responsibilities of citizens (e.g., Bill of Rights, responsibility to vote, following laws).
 SS5.1.1 SS.5.7.6 Select current events for relevance and apply understanding of cause and effect to determine how current events impact people or groups.
-SS5.4.3 Vocabulary branches of government, Legislative, Executive, Judicia balances, vote, citizen, electoral college campaign, Checks,
+SS5.4.3 Voc abulary branches of government, Legislative, Executive, Judicial, balances, vote, citizen, electoral college campaign, Checks,